-^{53.} See "Nigeria retains Tier 1 Position in the fight against TIP" op.cit.

-^{54.} Sesan Olufowobi, "Three year old Nigerian rescued from Human Traffickers in Togo, united with family.
+52. Ind.
+53. See "Nigeria retains Tier 1 Position in the fight against TIP" op.cit.
+54. Sesan Olufowobi, "Three year old Nigerian rescued from Human Traffickers in Togo, united with family.
 "Saturday Punch, April 18th, 2009.
 P.6. see also Sesan Olufowobi, "Bittersweet end to stolen 3 year-old search for family.
 Saturday Punch, February 7, 2009, pp.8 & 9.

-^{56.} E.O.
+55. See Awunah Donald Ngorngor, op.cit.

+56. E.E.O.
 Alemika, "Narcotic drug control policy in Nigeria".
 Development Policy Center.
 Ibadan, 1998.

-which payment is still hanging in a particular government Ministry or Department and propose to transfer the money to the target's bank account.
-Percentage on how the proceeds will be shared is stated.
+will be shared is stated.
 Once the target makes a favourable response, he or she will be requested to send a small amount of money to facilitate the remittance or pay for the processing.
 Once the victim sends the money the first time, several other fees are gradually revealed in the pretext that they would be used to bribe officials or pay stipulated taxes.
 As each charge is paid by a gullible victim a new fee is unfolded until the victim gets tired and backs out or raises alarm.

 1.6.
-Armed Robbery
+ARMED ROBBERY

 Trans-border armed robbery activities have severally been reported in Nigeria.
 The robbers take advantage of the porous borders to specialize in the theft of cars.
-In Benin, armed bandits usually target government vehicles used to convey staff salaries.57In a report by the UNODC, 58some criminal gangs in Nigeria which include excombatants from the neighbouring countries engage in highway robbery and dispossess Nigerians of their expensive cars, and then move across the border to Niger or Chad where the vehicles are either dismantled and sold as spare parts or wholly sold to unsuspecting customers.
+In Benin, armed bandits usually target government vehicles used to convey staff salaries.
+In a report by the UNODC, some criminal gangs in Nigeria which include ex-combatants from the neighbouring countries engage in highway robbery and dispossess Nigerians of their expensive cars, and then move across the border to Niger or Chad where the vehicles are either dismantled and sold as spare parts or wholly sold to unsuspecting customers.
 Nigerians also suffered from the activities of Hammani Tidjani's criminal gang from the Republic of Benin.
 Tidjani and his gang specialized in car-jacking and theft.
 The gang would move into Nigeria in a convoy and rob Nigerians of their cars and thereafter move back to their base in Benin.
 For several years the gang operated unhindered because of collaboration with security officials in Benin Republic.
-Before Tidjani, there was another trans-border armed robbery gang led by Shina Rambo who also had his operation base in Benin Republic.59
+Before Tidjani, there was another trans-border armed robbery gang led by Shina Rambo who also had his operation base in Benin Republic.
+59

 1.7.
-Oil Bunkering
+OIL BUNKERING